 Stoneware is made from unrefined clay with fewer impurities.
 It is fired at higher temperatures than earthenware (2100®F to 2300®F).
 Stoneware is semi-vitreous, sturdy, chip-resistant, and more durable than earthenware.

 Porcelain is made from the purest form of clay, called kaolin.
 It has a firing range of 2335®F to 2550®F. After firing, porcelain is non-porous, vitreous in texture, and translucent.
 When the glaze is applied, it gets a very smooth and shiny surface.

 Flameware pots are made with special “flameproof” clay that is designed to handle very high temperatures and resist thermal shock.
 Flameware can be used on all types of stoves and in all ovens.

 Earthenware clay is a mixture of clays from different areas that were carried by a stream to a new site.
 These transported clays are usually contaminated with non-clay minerals such as iron-oxide, various amounts of different metals, and other unwanted impurities.

-Health Concerns about Glaze on Clay Pots
+Health Concerns about the Glaze

-Due to the hazardous effects of lead, the FDA regulates extractable lead limits in tableware to ensure their safety.
+Due to the hazardous effects of lead, the FDA regulates extractable lead limits in tableware to ensure its safety.
 Substances used in food contact materials should be lead-free or contain levels of lead that meet current FDA limits.
 Tableware exceeding the FDA levels, including glazed pottery, cannot be legally sold in the U.S.

-How to Choose a Lead-free Clay Pot?
+How to Choose a Lead-Free Clay Pot?

 The earthenware made or sold in the United States must meet safety guidelines for lead content and is considered safe to use for food.